dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 - Pikkon
 - Tapion
 - Vegito (base form)

+During the main season, this character will act as a reserve character for your team, and 3 times a season (weeks 1, 6, and 11) you may choose to swap out your FA for any character on your team.
+If you wish to swap out on a more frequent basis, you may purchase the relevant boost in the [boost store](../usefulInfo/boost.md).

+During the pre-season and post-season, teams may switch between their FA and other characters on their team at their discretion on a weekly basis.

+When benching your FA, the FA will be treated as if benched on the same schedule as the character being replaced.

+Example: if Budokai benched Kid Goku weeks 1 and 4 during the main season, and then chooses to swap in Pikkon for Kid Goku, Pikkon will be treated as if he had been benched weeks 1 and 4.

 There are, of course, other characters available as Free Agents, but aren't guaranteed to be such.
 A final list of available Free Agents will be produced each season after the team drop/add window has completed.
 Starting with the 2021 season,